(Log) Chiral de Rham complex and $A_n$-singular surfaces: Preliminaries

 \subsection{Logarithmic structure}

-The theory of log (short for logarithmic) schemes is originally established in \cite{kato}, while our main reference will be \cite{ogus2018lectures}.
-All monoids we consider here will be commutative.
+In this section we recall some basic notions in logarithmic geometry.
+The theory of log (short for logarithmic) schemes was originally developed in \cite{kato}, while our main reference will be \cite{ogus2018lectures}.
+Throughout this paper, all monoids are assumed to be commutative.

-A \textit{log structure} on a scheme $X$ is a morphism of sheaves of monoids $\alpha:M_X\to\cO_X$ such that the restriction of $\alpha$ to $\alpha^{-1}(\cO^*_X)$ is an isomorphism.
-We mention that the monoid structure on the coordinate ring is given by the multiplication.
+Let $X$ be a scheme and $M_X$ a sheaf of monoids on it.
+A \textit{log structure} on $X$ is a morphism of sheaves of monoids $\alpha:M_X\to\cO_X$ such that the restriction of $\alpha$ to $\alpha^{-1}(\cO^*_X)$ is an isomorphism.
+Note that the monoid structure on the coordinate ring is given by the multiplication.
 Throughout the paper, a log structure on a scheme $X$ means a log structure on the small \'{e}tale site $X_\et$ unless specified.